Date: Tuesday, May 12, 2020 Time: 6:00-8:30 pm Location: The Barn at Quonquont Farm 9 North Street, Whately, MA

-Join us for a fun evening of food, cocktails, and our very first Fund-A-Need event!
+Join us for a fun evening of food, cocktails, and our 2nd annual Fund-A-Need event!
 Fund-A-Need is a special auction that invites you to make a donation in support of specific JFS needs and JFS programs.
 All bids are accepted as donations to JFS, and are fully tax-deductible.
 Come raise a paddle to support JFS programs.

 All proceeds benefit JFS programs: New American Program including Refugee Resettlement; Citizenship; ESL Classes; Elder Guardianship; Aging in Place; Behavioral Health Services and Jewish Family Life.

 If you can’t attend our Blossom Bash event, and would like to make a donation to JFS, you can donate online or call (413) 737-2601.

 Dietary laws observed

 Jewish Family Service of Western Massachusetts provides exceptional social services to support individuals and families from diverse religious, cultural and economic backgrounds.
 Grounded in Jewish values, our programs strengthen our community by strengthening the individual.
 From resettling refugee families, to supporting New Americans to become self-sufficient, counseling young adults through life’s transitions, equipping older adults to age well, protecting elders from abuse, leading caregiver support groups, and helping individuals enhance their Jewish connections—our vision is to empower people to achieve fulfilling lives.

 We are a highly responsive agency of 52 staff and over 70 volunteers, overseen by an engaged 15-member board, and operating in four counties, with an annual budget of $3 million.
 Each year, we assist over 5,000 people with services for New Americans, Citizenship and Immigration Services, Behavioral Health Services, Older Adults and Caregiver Support, and Jewish Life Enrichment.